opc-cpvp/sondage-survey-external/README.md

 ```

 ### Added Nuget packages
-- Hellang.Middleware.ProblemDetails for error handling in Web Apis
+- Hellang.Middleware.ProblemDetails for error handling in Web Apis.
+This is to standardize the erro message format coming from API's
 - libphonenumber-csharp already in used in the original project

 ### TODO